 Covid-19 Catch Up Premium is a source of funding from the government to support the missed learning of all students following the school closures.
 Schools will be allocated £80 per student to enable schools to minimise the impact on education following the school closures.

-There are a number of interventions that we plan to implement using the funding given.
+There are a number of interventions that we implemented using the funding received.
 The table below provides details of each intervention.

 |Baseline testing of all students in order to identify gaps in learning and ensure the provision of an effective a catch-up curriculum||£4,385||Assessment data demonstrates rapid catch up, evidenced through milestone and summative student assessments.|

 |Appointment of an additional Learning Support Assistant with a focus on catch up provision for students with specific identified needs||£20,530||Assessment data demonstrates that students with specific identified needs make rapid progress, evidenced through milestone and summative student assessments.|

 |Development of additional SEMH and Behaviour interventions including appointing external mentoring and group work provision||£24,913||Students are able to focus on learning and assessment data demonstrates that they are making rapid progress, evidenced through milestone and summative student assessments.
 Behaviour data demonstrates a reduction in incidences for targeted students.|

 |Purchase and distribution of revision guides for all Key Stage 4 students across all subjects||£9,442||PPE results in December and March demonstrate students have made rapid progress and data shows progress in line with previous years.|

 |Purchase of additional online educational programmes including, GCSEpod (extended subscription), NESSY Literacy and Numeracy||£5,008||Students engage in online learning and assessment data demonstrates rapid catch up, evidenced through milestone and summative student assessments.|